drehelis/sammy_ofer/README.md

 Join the notification #channel on [Telegram](https://t.me/sammy_ofer_notification_channel) and enjoy:

-* Single notification for the upcoming event
+* ☝️ Single notification for the upcoming event
-* Matchup, average attendance and roadblock times
+* 🚦 Matchup, average attendance and roadblock times
-* Spam free service
+* ⛔ Spam free service
-* Static landing page to be shown on big screen/TV
+* 🌎 Static landing page to be shown on big screen/TV
+* 🗓️ Public Google Calendar

 ## Web-UI